-Structured Settlement Beneficiary Disputes | What You Need to Know 2025
+Structured Settlement Beneficiary Disputes | What You Need to Know 2026

-beneficiary of structured settlement
+structured settlement beneficiary claims

 Can a Structured Settlement Beneficary Be Disputed?

 Any person with a valid legal claim can contest a structured settlement beneficiary after the death of the annuitant.
-A survivor who believes they were the deceased structured settlement payee's rightful beneficiary is the one to initiate such a dispute.
-However, contesting a structured settlement valid beneficiary designation, or a life insurance beneficiary, is difficult and it's a long and expensive process.
+A survivor who believes they were the deceased structured settlement payee’s rightful beneficiary is the one to initiate such a dispute.
+However, contesting a structured settlement valid beneficiary designation, or a life insurance beneficiary, is difficult and it’s a long and expensive process

 What is an Executor of an Estate?